comunica/comunica-feature-link-traversal/packages/actor-rdf-metadata-extract-traverse-all/README.md

-An [RDF Metadata Extract](https://github.com/comunica/comunica/tree/master/packages/bus-rdf-metadata-extract) actor that collects all URIs in a page and stores it inside the metadata under the `traverse` key
+An [RDF Metadata Extract](https://github.com/comunica/comunica/tree/master/packages/bus-rdf-metadata-extract) actor that collects all URIs in a page and stores it inside the metadata under the `traverse` key.

+This corresponds to the `cAll` reachability criterion as defined in "Hartig, Olaf, and Johann-Christoph Freytag.
+"Foundations of traversal based query execution over linked data."
+Proceedings of the 23rd ACM conference on Hypertext and social media.
+2012.".

 This module is part of the [Comunica framework](https://github.com/comunica/comunica), and should only be used by [developers that want to build their own query engine](https://comunica.dev/docs/modify/).